 Dust & Dirt

-Dust consists of particles of whatnot made airborne and blown hither and yon by winds and storms, vehicular traffic, construction, mining, farming, landscaping, industrial activities, forest/mountain fires ( California), wood fires, and diesel engines, just to name a few sources.
+Dust consists of particles of whatnot made airborne and blown hither and yon by winds and storms, vehicular traffic, construction, mining, farming, landscaping, industrial activities, forest/mountain fires (California), wood fires, and diesel engines, just to name a few sources.
 This dust fills the atmosphere and streets and finds it ways into our homes and workplaces.
 Indeed it rises and billows around us with every footstep, and will infiltrate a toolchest through every opening, crack or gap.
 Given enough time and neglect, airborne dust literally buries civilizations.
-You can sweep it and vacuum it but you can’t stop it entirely.
+You can sweep it, vacuum it and even curse at it but you can’t stop it entirely.

 I mentioned insects above, but bugs don’t eat tools, do they?
 Well, as a matter of fact they do eat some tool parts, and what they don’t eat they can ruin.

-Beetles and termites are fond of wood, and given a miniature bottle of tabasco sauce and time will eat most woods including tool handles and wooden plane bodies, not to mention the tool storage system itself if made of wood or cardboard.
+Beetles and termites are fond of wood, and given a moist environment, a miniature bottle of Tabasco Sauce and enough time they will eat most woods including tool handles and wooden plane bodies, not to mention the tool storage system itself if made of wood or cardboard.
 If you doubt this, go examine some antique wooden furniture, plane bodies, and tool handles.